OPEN TESTING INVITE

 Download Section:

-Only one password at a time will be provided for the first three items.
+During the class session, only one password at a time will be provided for the first three items.
 This is to ensure you complete each step before going to the next.
-If you wish the passwords for the software sections, (catalog, hash, copy) let me know.
-But it is probably easier for you to download seperate programs in the catagory and test each as you download the current version.
+If you wish the passwords for the software sections listed below, (catalog, hash, copy) let me know.
+But it is probably easier for you to download seperate programs in each catagory and test each as you download the current version.

-The tests/executable contents should be processed in the order listed here.
+The tests/executable contents will be processed during the session in the order listed here.
 In other words, process the WAREHOUSE12 data set first, then the CATALOG_EVIDENCE and finally the main tests are for the DEMO_FILES set.
 Each one hopefully will cause you to get more involved in the testing process.

 _WAREHOUSE12.exe CASE Sample small case to work on to see if you are up to the challenge.
 This is step 1.